equinor/neqsim-matlab/README.md

 # NeqSim Matlab
-NeqSim Python is a Matlab interface to the [NeqSim Java library](https://github.com/equinor/neqsim) for estimation of fluid behavior and process design for oil and gas production.
+NeqSim Matlab is part of the [NeqSim project](https://equinor.github.io/neqsimhome/).
+NeqSim Matlab is a Matlab interface to the [NeqSim Java library](https://github.com/equinor/neqsim) for estimation of fluid behavior and process design for oil and gas production.

 ## Releases
 See [release folder](https://github.com/equinor/neqsimmatlab/releases)